 The page where you paste the URL, and after a second, you get results on how much CO2e your website produces.
 As simple as that.

-The website is created by Wholegrain Digital agency - a well-known company that promotes a sustainable approach in general.
+The website is created by Wholegrain Digital agency - a well-known company that generally promotes a sustainable approach.
 It makes these resources extremely reliable.
-Moreover, they transparently present all research results and processes on their website “Sustainable Web Design”,, so you know exactly how they calculate it.
+Moreover, they transparently present all research results and processes on their website, “Sustainable Web Design”, so you know exactly how they calculate it.

 Long story short, in the above statement, they described their solution pretty well, explaining why you can be sure the results are accurate.
 So what does this page tell us?